-how can we tell which opinions are the correct opinion?
+How can we tell which opinions are the correct opinion?

-i suspect this is why the Stoics arrived at the conclusion that "virtue is the sole good" as virtue does not change.
+This is why the Stoics arrived at the conclusion that "virtue is the sole good" as virtue does not change.